 - Make sure you try multiple different stores

 - Try using a different browser than the one you normally use or deleting cookies/cache of your main browser

 The following are some resources & blog posts that you might find useful if you’re getting into the shopping cart trick.

 - myFICO forums.
 Has the most information on the shopping cart trick, things you can do to improve your chances and pretty friendly forum for newbies as well.
-Some threads from there you might find useful:

 - PFDigest.
 Has a lot of good information on the shopping cart trick and his personal experiences using it.
 I’d recommend these posts: